What is Calcium?

 Forms of Calcium Supplements

 When shopping for a calcium supplement, you’ll most likely find calcium carbonate or calcium citrate.
-These forms contain different amounts of what’s called “elemental calcium”, or the amount of actual calcium mineral in the supplement (x).
-Here is a description of the various forms of calcium you may find:
+These forms contain different amounts of what’s called “elemental calcium”, or the amount of actual mineral in the supplement (x).
+Here is a description of the various forms of it you may find:

 This form is one of the more popular calcium supplements on the market.
 It consists of 40 percent elemental calcium and should be taken in doses no larger than 500 mg at a time, with food, for best absorption.
 Calcium carbonate can be hard to absorb for people with low stomach acid or the elderly.
 It can also cause constipation.
 On the other hand, it is often present in some antacids and can soothe an upset stomach (x).